icsharpcode/ilspy-vscode/vscode-extension/README.md

 For the `Decompile IL Assembly from a Given Path` command, when prompted, type the full path to a .NET assembly, For example, `c:/temp/a.dll` or `/home/user/b.dll`.

+The `Decompile IL Assembly (pick file)` command allows choosing an assembly using the file picker dialog.

 If the file is a valid .NET assembly, a tree view named `DECOMPILED MEMBERS` is added into the Explorer view.
 It allows expanding and selecting various nodes, whose decompiled C# code is shown in the editor.